MercersKitchen/Algorithms/README.md

     - `=*`
     - `/=`
     - `=/`
-  - Write programs to demonstrate the differences

-**CONTINUE HERE**
-- Boolean is Trigger, User controlled
-- Stops at ???
-1000 or zero
+Counting Patterns and Concepts, See: CountingPatternsCoding.pde

 ### Processing Code in Above Folders

-Counting Patterns and Concepts, See: CountingPatternsCoding.pde -
-- Backwards
-- Arithmetic
-- "Accumulation (keeping a running total)"
-- Geometric
+-
-- Squares
+-
-- Enrichment: Combinations (slope, polynomials, etc.)
-- Enrichment: Using time from the Operating System or in Processing-Java (milli-seconds from crystal)

 Summarizing counting into
 - Use Primitive Alpha-numeric leading to simplified array population with {}
 - Ranges (max - min)